caser-legal/nvidia-cli/README.md

 ## Overview

-NVIDIA CLI is a full-featured AI chat application that connects to NVIDIA's NIM (NVIDIA Inference Microservices) API.
-It provides a Claude-like interface with advanced features including multi-model support, agentic workflows, code execution, and artifact generation.
+NVIDIA CLI [codename: dory] is a full-featured application that connects to NVIDIA's NIM (NVIDIA Inference Microservices) API.
+It provides a IDE-like interface in a CLI setting with advanced features including multi-model support, agentic workflows, code execution, and artifact generation.

 ```
 ┌─────────────────────────────────────────────────────────────────────────┐